Who is Balanced Healthcare Receivables, LLC?

 Should I contact or pay Balanced Healthcare Receivables, LLC?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Balanced Healthcare Receivables, LLC for millions of clients nationwide.
+The most effective way to deal with Balanced Healthcare Receivables to work with a credit repair professional.
+They delete millions of negative items every year from companies like Balanced Healthcare Receivables, LLC on behalf of their clients.

 Will Balanced Healthcare Receivables, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the medical debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Balanced Healthcare Receivables, LLC again.

 Balanced Healthcare Receivables, LLC Complaints